cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 * `ONE_MINUS_D_SQ` = 1159843021668779879193775521855586647937357759715417654439879720876111806838
 * `D_MINUS_ONE_SQ` = 40440834346308536858101042469323190826248399146238708352240133220865137265952

-## Square root of a ratio of field elements
+## Square root of a ratio of field elements {#sqrtratio255}

+The following function is defined on field elements, and is used to implement other ristretto255 functions.
+Implementations **MUST NOT** expose it to their API consumers.

 On input field elements u and v, the function `SQRT_RATIO_M1(u, v)` returns: